madchap/pres/PITCHME.md

 +++

-<span style="color:gray">Frequent changes and software updates is good for security</span>
+<span style="color:gray">Frequent changes and updates are good for security</span>
 - How long do you think it takes to prepare an attack?
-- Most exploits are against legacy code
+- Most exploits are against legacy code.
-- It minimizes deployment risks
+- It minimizes deployment risks over time.

 +++

 <span style="color:gray">Logs management</span>
-- Normalize your logs across all your components and stacks
+- Normalize your logs across all your components
 - Enable real-time search across all your log sources
+- Leverage dashboards
 - Leverage automated alerts
 - Enable log archives for compliance
 - Leverage netflow